 What’s Going On With Smilelove?

-According to a late-April Instagram post, Smilelove was struggling financially even before COVID-19 hit — and after that, operations came to a complete halt.
-The following month, Smilelove released a list of operational changes and plans for reopening, which included a price increase and reduced staff.
+According to an April 2020 Instagram post, Smilelove was struggling financially even before COVID-19 hit — and after that, operations came to a complete halt.

-In a recent email to customers, they said that they’re currently unable to process refunds, which is understandably concerning.
-However, a May 21 blog post stated that one of Smilelove’s partners had agreed to fulfill all new orders, and that for every new order, they can also fulfill at least one existing order.
-While not an ideal solution, it’s still a way forward.
+In a May 2020 email to customers, they said that they’re unable to process refunds, which is understandably concerning.
+However, a May 2020 blog post stated that one of Smilelove’s partners had agreed to fulfill all new orders and that for every new order, they can also fulfill at least one existing order.
+However, Smilelove has since deleted the post without fulfilling thousands or orders.

-We tend to agree with this statement from the BBB and would advise our users to choose a safer & more reliable clear aligner service at this time.
+Even with the Smile Away LLC purchase, we agree with the BBB and we would advise our users to choose a safer & more reliable clear aligner service at this time.

 Smilelove Company Background

-Somewhat new to the clear aligner game, Smilelove started transforming smiles in 2017.
-However, they joined an already-crowded field that now includes competitors like byte, Candid, SmileDirectClub, AlignerCo, and Snapcorrect, who all offer similar services.
+Smilelove started transforming smiles in 2017.
+However, they joined an already-crowded field that now includes competitors like Byte, SmileDirectClub, AlignerCo, and NewSmile, who all offer similar services.

 Early in their operation, Smilelove turned heads with their big discounts.
 But since COVID-19 hit in early 2020, they’ve completely fallen off the map, failing to deliver aligners or refunds to paying customers.
 Further, according to online reviews, they haven’t even responded to customers’ inquiries about treatment, deliveries, or refunds.

-Even though they’ve admitted they can’t yet provide aligners or refunds to current customers, Smilelove is still accepting payments from new customers, a highly troubling practice.
+Since ceasing operations, Smilelove has admitted they can’t yet provide aligners or refunds to current customers.
 The Better Business Bureau recommends that you avoid them, and so do we.

-To get treatment started, Smilelove asks customers to purchase and complete an impression kit, which involves taking molds of your teeth.
+To get treatment started, Smilelove would ask customers to purchase and complete an impression kit, which involves taking molds of your teeth.
 In the past, you would send these impressions back and Smilelove’s team of dentists would use them to determine your treatment candidacy and design your aligners.
+However, Smilelove is no longer selling their impression kit or aligners on their website.
+Smile Away LLC might have taken over operations, but we still don’t know if their services are reliable.

 Pros & Cons of Smilelove